 Note that while the NGC is discussed, it is actually the "Laser Output Power Curve" or LOPC that provides the input variables for most of these techniques.
 However, we may use the two interchangeably in discussions, even though purists will probably object. :)

-So, most stabilized HeNe lasers that are not legacy products from the 1980s or before use a microprocessor to perform most logic, timing, testing, and control functions, though some may use a purely analog implementation for actual locking feedback loop to reduce noise in the control signals that could end up modulating the optical frequency.
+So, most stabilized HeNe lasers that are not legacy products from the 1980s or before use a microprocessor to perform most logic, timing, testing, and control functions, though some may use a purely analog implementation for actual locking using the feedback loop to reduce noise in the control signals that could end up modulating the optical frequency.
 For most users, this is not a problem.
 But as an example, the Melles Griot 05-STP-901 and functionally identical Spectra-Physics 117A which date from the early 1980s or before used Pulse Width Modulation - PWM - to drive the heater wrapped around the tube.
 (Many modern microprocessor-based implementations including µSLC1 use PWM as well.)
 Very finicky users have detected the residual ~5 kHz PWM in the laser's optical frequency and complained.
 This would probably only show up if the output of a laser like this were beat - combined so that a difference frequency could be detected - with the output of another laser and the result displayed on an RF spectrum analyzer or similar instrument.
 A trivial change to the electronics can convert the PWM to a purely linear control loop.
 With a microprocessor, switching to a Digital to Analog (D/A) output instead of PWM would also greatly reduce digital noise in the feedback loop.

 The benefits to the user of a microprocessor-based controller are in flexibility, reliability, and cost.
 The benefits for the manufacturer also include the system now being proprietary - user repair, among other things, is virtually impossible because the smarts are in the software/firmware, which is generally not made available to anyone outside the company or their authorized service organization.
 If a TL084 op-amp went belly-up in an SP-117A, basic troubleshooting techniques could be used to repair it.
 Or if the laser tube required replacing, there were three trim-pots to perform all adjustments.
 With a similar modern laser, repair of all but the most obvious problems like a bad DC power supply or blown fuse is virtually impossible.
 In some cases, replacing the tube requires access to firmware parameters to set various constants.
 Even identical model HeNe laser tubes (assuming one is avilable) may differ in the output power of the waste beam from the back of the tube - which is often used for the feedback.
 There may be workarounds by adding a PCB with adjustable op-amp circuits to fake the signals derived from the tube to match what the firmware expects, but these are not ideal solutions.
 There is a silver lining for the user though - it's impossible to break anything by opening the case and twiddling adjustments because there are none.
 (Although that's not always strictly the case, as with µSLC1 where the coarse mode gain adjustments are trim-pots!)

 Having said all that, any new stabilized HeNe IS going to use a microprocessor for the bulk of the controller, with perhaps an analog section for the actual feedback loop.
 Being able to tune the control loop by changing parameters rather than soldering components or even adjusting trim-pots is just far superior for development and maintenance.
-However, there will then generally be No User Serviceable Parts inside. ;-)
+However, there will then generally be NO User Serviceable Parts inside. ;-)

 Cause Sensitivity Comments ------------------------------------------------------------------------------ Helium Pressure +22 MHz/Torr Pressure of He decreases with use Neon Pressure -25 MHz/Torr Pressure of Ne decreases with use Neon Isotopic Ratio +10 MHz/% of 22Ne Ratio of 22Ne:20Ne Decreases with use Temperature +280 kHz/°C Affected by specific lock point